+We are proud of our 96.5% average daily attendance.
 We strove for high levels of student participation, because if students were not participating that they were missing out on learning opportunities.
-We are proud of our 96.6% overall average daily attendance and reduced chronic absenteeism this year.
 Similar to in person instruction, we found that the same students consistently had lower participation rates.
-It is harder to follow up with these students the same way we can in-person Our teachers, Care Corps members, and school leaders worked to partner closely with these families to develop a shared understanding of the importance of participation and to find solutions to increase their consistent participation, but the process has taken longer than it would have in the past.
+Our teachers, Care Corps members, and school leaders worked to partner closely with these families to develop a shared understanding of the importance of participation and to find solutions to increase their consistent participation.